-Faizan Haq is a professor for several courses at Buffalo State College and at the University at Buffalo.
+Faizan Haq is a professor of several courses at Buffalo State College and the University at Buffalo.

 1. Faculty, Cora P. Maloney College (08/96 – 05/16)